- 3 season sleeping bag: Spring, Summer, Fall

-- Insulated with 3 lb of Hi Loft® synthetic polyester fill to retain body heat
+- Insulated with 3 lb of Hi-Loft® synthetic polyester fill for warmth

 - 100% cotton flannel lining to keep you warm

 - Poly-cotton canvas shell for long durability